-\emph{Hydrogen bond, Metal-ligand interaction, Hydrophobic interaction} The pairwise energy contribution coefficients, $e_{ij}$, of hydrogen bond ($E^{hbond}$), metal-ligand interaction ($E^{metal}$), and hydrophobic interaction ($E^{hydrophobic}$) share the same expression as shown in equation (\ref{eq4}) with different coefficients, $c_1$, $c_2$, and a learnable scalar variable, $w$.
+The pairwise energy contribution coefficients, $e_{ij}$, of hydrogen bond ($E^{hbond}$), metal-ligand interaction ($E^{metal}$), and hydrophobic interaction ($E^{hydrophobic}$) share the same expression as shown in equation (\ref{eq4}) with different coefficients, $c_1$, $c_2$, and a learnable scalar variable, $w$.

 Here, $c_1$ and $c_2$ are set as -0.7 and 0.0 for hydrogen bonds and metal-ligand interactions, respectively, while the constants are set as 0.5 and 1.5 for hydrophobic interaction.
 We chose the same values of $c_1$ and $c_2$ for hydrogen bonds and metal-ligand interactions, since both originate from the electron donor-acceptor interactions.
-The total energy component is computed as a summation of all atom-atom pairwise energy contribution coefficients, as described in equation (\ref{eq5}).
+The total energy component is computed as a summation of all atom-atom pairwise energy contribution coefficients, as described in equation (\ref{eq5}):

 We classified atoms into hydrogen bond acceptors, hydrogen bond donors, metal atoms, and hydrophobic atoms.
-Since hydrogen bonds appear between hydrogen bond donors and hydrogen bond acceptors, each atom that forms hydrogen bonds are selected by substructure matching of the general SMARTS\supercite{Wunderlich2003} descriptors, which are summarized in Supplementary Table S2.
-Metal atoms include $Zn$, $Mn$, $Co$, $Mg$, $Ni$, $Fe$, $Ca$, and $Cu$.
-Lastly, halogen atoms or carbon centers that are surrounded only by carbon or hydrogen atoms are classified as hydrophobic atoms\supercite{Wang2002}.
+Since hydrogen bonds appear between hydrogen bond donors and hydrogen bond acceptors, each atom that forms hydrogen bonds is selected by substructure matching of the general SMARTS\cite{Wunderlich2003} descriptors, which are summarized in the Table S2.
+Metal atoms include $Mg$, $Ca$, $Mn$, $Fe$, $Co$, $Ni$, $Cu$, and $Zn$.
+Lastly, halogen atoms or carbon centers that are surrounded only by carbon or hydrogen atoms are classified as hydrophobic atoms\cite{Wang2002}.